timoweave/alpha/README.md

 Courses:
 - http://courses.codingdojo.com

-NOTE: whatever that is, just some changes 123456, ABCDEF, XYZ, 12345
+NOTE: whatever that is, just some changes 123456, ABCDEF, XYZ, 12345, abcdefg